 - Administer IV fluid hydration to reduce the risk for nephrotoxicity.

-- Ototoxicity, both hearing loss and vestibular toxicity, are possible.
+- Ototoxicity, both hearing loss and vestibular toxicity, is possible.

 - Neuromuscular blockade, especially with myasthenia or Parkinson’s disease and rapid infusion of large doses (rare)